-- 2. Total Non-operating Income and Expenses: Mainly due to the decrease in realized foreign exchange gains and causing the total non-operating income and expenses decrease. - 3.
-Income Tax Expense: Mainly due to the increase in 2016 net income and causing the income tax increase. - 4.
-Other Comprehensive Income: Mainly due to US dollars depreciated in 2016, and causing the loss in the currency exchanges difference of financial report of foreign company. - (II) Expected sales performance for next year with references; Main factors contribute to the Company's sales forecast in terms of the continuous growth/ decline:
+- 2. Income Tax Expense: Mainly due to the prior year income tax overestimation and causing the income tax decrease. - 3.
+Other Comprehensive Income: Mainly due to the difference of exchange rate on currency translation of foreign operations financial reports between 2016 and 2017. - (II) Expected sales performance for next year with references; Main factors contribute to the Company's sales forecast in terms of the continuous growth/ decline: